Level Up with ML Vulnerability Identification: Leveraging Domain Constraints in Feature Space for Robust Android Malware Detection: Conclusion

 \section{Conclusion}

-In this paper, we have provided a new approach to strengthening the robustness of ML-based Android malware detection based on crafting feature-space realizable adversarial examples.
-Specifically, we present a new interpretation of domain constraints in the feature space based on exploiting meaningful feature dependencies.
-We not only consider statistical correlations but also adopt OPF to extract such dependencies and apply them to a novel defense technique, which is based on constructing a robust feature representation.
-The empirical results show general effectiveness of our new approach in strengthening the robustness of Android malware detection.
-Moreover, applying our feature-space realizable adversarial examples in the conventional adversarial retraining pipeline leads to considerable efficiency than applying problem-space realizable adversarial examples as in previous work.
+In this paper, we propose a new approach to facilitate uncovering vulnerable regions within ML models employed in AMD, consequently enhancing the capability of defense mechanisms against evasion attacks, particularly realistic attacks.
+Specifically, we present a new interpretation of domain constraints in the feature space by extracting meaningful feature dependencies.
+To this end, we not only consider statistical correlations but also adopt OPF to extract such dependencies and apply them either in AE detection to identify feasible AEs or in generating feature-space RealAEs during AT to improve the robustness of detectors against RealAEs.
+The empirical results show the general effectiveness of our new approach in strengthening the robustness of AMD.
+In particular, our assessment underscores the superior efficiency and generalizability of our defense in comparison to problem-space RealAEs when it comes to adversarial hardening.
+Additionally, our extracted feature dependencies have proven effective in distinguishing between feasible and unfeasible ones such as unRealAEs, thereby demonstrating the significant potential for use as a reliable criterion for defenses that work based on AE detection.

-While extensive experiments have demonstrated the effectiveness of our new approach, there are limitations that need further investigation.
-First, our approach is only tested on \textit{binary}-feature-based malware detectors.
-However, it might not be directly applicable to other malware detectors that adopt complex feature spaces, such as continuous~\cite{b8} or discrete numerical~\cite{b50} features.
-To address this limitation, complex mathematical feature dependencies (e.g., range, minimum, and maximum of feature values) based on our understanding of domain constraints can be further explored.
-Second, the proposed approach is solely based on learning from data, which might lead to over-fitting if the used data were inaccurate and biased.
-To address this limitation, domain knowledge from the experts can also be leveraged to complement our approach
+\begin{acks} Zhengyu Zhao was supported by the National Natural Science Foundation of China under the grant 62406240.
+Zhuoran Liu was (in part) supported by the Dutch Research Council (NWO) through the PROACT project (NWA.1215.18.014), TTW PREDATOR project 19782, and the CiCS project of the research program Gravitation under the grant 024.006.037.
+Veelasha Moonsamy was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy - EXC 2092 CASA - 390781972. \end{acks}